Are you facing the dilemma of waterproofing an upper story wood deck after it has been built?

 of durable vinyl flooring which originated in the boating industry to

-Turned out it was also a perfect way to seal wood surface decks.
-But
+seal the inside deck of a boat as it is also a perfect way to seal wood surface decks.

 longest lasting decking solutions possible.
-So you solve two solutions
+So, you solve two solutions

 at once.
-Not bad.
+Not bad!

 Here are the top options in this category that come to mind: